FOR THE FINANCIAL YEAR ENDED 2024-25 TO THE MEMBERS OF MEGA CORPORATION LIMITED

 b) Your Company has not issued shares with differential rights as to dividend, voting or otherwise.

-c) Your company has not made any application nor any proceeding is pending under insolvency and bankruptcy code 2016.
+c) Your company has not made any application nor is any proceeding pending under insolvency and bankruptcy code 2016.

-d) Your company has not obtained One time settlement from the Bank or Financial Institution.
+d) Your company has not obtained one time settlement from the Bank or Financial Institution.
 Therefore, as per rule 8(5)(xii) of Companies (Accounts) Rules, 2014, reasons of difference in the valuation at the time of one-time settlement and valuation done while taking loan from the Banks or Financial Institutions are not reported.

 e) Neither the Managing Director nor the Whole-time Director(s) of the Company nor CFO of the company receive any remuneration or commission from any of its subsidiary companies.